 - the Investment Advisory Agreement;

 - the Sub-Advisory Agreement;

-- · the Administration Agreement; and
+- the Administration Agreement; and

 - the Expense Support Agreement

 In addition, on June 7, 2019, the SEC has granted an exemptive order (the "Order") that permits us to participate in negotiated co-investment transactions with certain other funds and accounts sponsored or managed by either of the Advisers and/or their affiliates, subject to the conditions of the Order.
 Pursuant to the Order, the Company is permitted to co-invest with its affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of the Company's independent directors make certain conclusions in connection with a co-investment transaction, including, but not limited to, that (1) the terms of the potential co-investment transaction, including the consideration to be paid, are reasonable and fair to the Company and its stockholders and do not involve overreaching in respect of the Company or its stockholders on the part of any person concerned, and (2) the potential co-investment transaction is consistent with the interests of the Company's stockholders and is consistent with its then-current investment objective and strategies.
 Neither we nor the affiliated funds are obligated to invest or co-invest when investment opportunities are referred to us or them.
-On April 15, 2022, the Company filed an exemptive application to amend the Order.
-For more information, see Note 4 to the consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 In addition, pursuant to an exemptive order issued by the SEC on April 8, 2020 and applicable to all BDCs through December 31, 2020 (the "Temporary Relief"), the Company was permitted, subject to the satisfaction of certain conditions, to co-invest in our existing portfolio companies with certain affiliates that are private funds if such private funds had not previously invested in such existing portfolio company.
 Without the Temporary Relief, such private funds would not be able to participate in such co-investments with us unless the private funds had previously acquired securities of the portfolio company in a co-investment transaction with the Company.
 Although the Temporary Relief expired on December 31, 2020, the SEC's Division of Investment Management had indicated that until March 31, 2022, it would not recommend enforcement action, to the extent that any BDC with an existing co-investment order continues to engage in certain transactions described in the Temporary Relief, pursuant to the same terms and conditions described therein.
-The conditional exemptive order is no longer effective; however, on April 15, 2022, the Company filed an application to amend the Order (the "Application") to permit the Company to continue to co-invest in its existing portfolio companies with certain affiliates that are private funds if such private funds and private funds in such existing portfolio company, subject to certain conditions.
+The conditional exemptive order is no longer effective; however, on April 15, 2022, the Company filed an application to amend the Order (the "Application"), to existing portfolio company, subject to certain conditions.
 There can be no assurance if and when the Company will receive the exemptive order.